-- (1) Decision on compensation payable to an inmate for injuries having resulted from placement conditions violating fundamental rights shall be taken by the penitentiary judge upon the request of the inmate or the inmate's counsel.
-Decision by the penitentiary judge may be taken on the basis of documents as well. - (2) The penal institution shall transmit the request together with its opinion on the request to the penal institution affected by the request within fifteen days or, where several penal institutions are affected, within thirty days with the specification that in case the inmate has filed a complaint about placement conditions violating fundamental rights, the penal institution's opinion may only be transmitted after the complaint, including a request for judicial review filed against a decision on relocation, has been determined.
-A summary of the inmate's records containing the inmate's placement conditions data in the period complained of shall be annexed to the opinion. - (3) The penitentiary judge shall, ex officio, examine whether the ECHR has obliged the state to pay damages to the inmate on account of his placement conditions violating fundamental rights or whether a civil court has awarded indemnification or damages for infringement of personality rights, and if the answer is yes, the penitentiary judge shall obtain the relevant decisions before taking a decision. - (4) Where the data obtained indicate that proceedings on account of placement conditions violating fundamental rights have been instituted before the ECHR or a civil court, the penitentiary judge shall stay the proceedings until the completion of those proceedings.
+(1) Decision on compensation payable to an inmate for injuries having resulted from placement conditions violating fundamental rights shall be taken by the penitentiary judge upon the request of the inmate or the inmate's counsel.
+Decision by the penitentiary judge may be taken on the basis of documents as well.

+(2) The penal institution shall transmit the request together with its opinion on the request to the penitentiary judge within fifteen days or, where several penal institutions are affected, within thirty days with the specification that in case the inmate has filed a complaint about placement conditions violating fundamental rights, the penal institution's opinion may only be transmitted after the complaint, including a request for judicial review filed against a decision on relocation, has been determined.
+A summary of the inmate's records containing the inmate's placement conditions data in the period complained of shall be annexed to the opinion.

+(3) The penitentiary judge shall, ex officio, examine whether the ECHR has obliged the state to pay damages to the inmate on account of his placement conditions violating fundamental rights or whether a civil court has awarded indemnification or damages for infringement of personality rights, and if the answer is yes, the penitentiary judge shall obtain the relevant decisions before taking a decision.

-- (5) The penitentiary judge shall evaluate the inmate's placement conditions in their entirety and shall determine the amount of the daily compensation tariff on the basis of the size of the injury caused.
-Thereafter the compensation amount shall be calculated by multiplying the daily compensation tariff with the detention time spent in placement conditions violating fundamental rights. - (6) The penitentiary judge shall dismiss the request on the basis of the documents, without an examination on the merits where - a) the request is belated - b) the request is submitted by a person not entitled to submit such a request - c) the inmate has failed to submit the complaint specified in Section 144/D, or - d) in respect of the period indicated in the request the ECHR obliged the state to pay compensation, or a civil court has awarded indemnification or damages for infringement of personality rights on account of the inmate's placement conditions violating fundamental rights. - (8) Criminal costs shall be borne by the state. - (9) Subsections (1)-(8) shall be applicable mutatis mutandis for the determination of compensation claims filed by inmates detained on other grounds.
+(4) The penitentiary judge shall evaluate the inmate's placement conditions in their entirety and shall determine the amount of the daily compensation tariff on the basis of the size of the injury caused.
+Thereafter the compensation amount shall be calculated by multiplying the daily compensation tariff with the detention time spent in placement conditions violating fundamental rights.

+(5) The penitentiary judge shall dismiss the request on the basis of the documents, without an examination on the merits where a) the request is belated b) the request is submitted by a person not entitled to submit such a request c) the inmate has failed to submit the complaint specified in Section 144/D, or d) in respect of the period indicated in the request the ECHR obliged the state to pay compensation, or a civil court has awarded indemnification or damages for infringement of personality rights on account of the inmate's placement conditions violating fundamental rights.